sylvainroussy/NeoBlogs/README.md

 Very well, but what is the link with graphs ?

 Electrical needs circuit to have the light on, in graph theory it's called a cycle, then this schema could be stored in a graph.
-If we detect a cycle through theses elements then we can deduct the lamp enlight, no for else case.
+If we detect a cycle through theses elements then we can deduct that the lamp turns on, whereas if we cannot find a complete cycle, the light remains off.

-First we need to give a representation of this schema to Neo4j, and we consider that the initial position is when the lamp is off:
+First we need to give a representation of this schema to Neo4j, and we consider that the initial position is when the light is off:

     CREATE
     (generator:GENERATOR {name:"generator"}),